Leica D-LUX 6 vs Panasonic S5

 It is notable that the S5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D-LUX 6 does not provide wifi capability.

 The S5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D-LUX 6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D-LUX 6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D-LUX 6 was succeeded by the Leica D-LUX Typ 109.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the D-LUX 6 and S5 can be found, respectively, in the Leica D-LUX 6 Manual (free pdf) or the online Panasonic S5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica D-LUX 6 or the Panasonic S5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.